Fullqubit alchemist: Quantum algorithm for alchemical free energy calculations: Preliminaries

 \subsection{Molecular dynamics within the Liouvillian formalism}

 Simulating the time evolution of a physical system is a crucial task in physics, with numerous applications, such as molecular dynamics (MD)~\citep{frenkel_understanding_1996}.
 MD simulations are often used to evaluate ensemble properties of a physical system, which can be used to estimate macroscopic quantities such as free energies.
 Different ensembles can be defined.
 For example, the microcanonical ensemble~\citep{gibbs1902elementary}, also known as NVE, is a statistical ensemble where the total number of particles (N), total volume (V), and the total energy (E) are held constant.
 However, for the calculation of chemically relevant properties, we require the canonical ensemble~\citep{gibbs1902elementary,nose1984molecular}, NVT, where the system is coupled to a heat bath to ensure a constant temperature (T).
 When coupled to the Nos\'e thermostat~\citep{nose1984molecular,nose1984unified}, an extra degree of freedom $s$ for the heat bath is introduced into the Hamiltonian.

-One then integrates over the heat bath variable to obtain the particle distribution after simulations.
-Furthermore, for many chemical systems and most biologically relevant systems, where nuclear dynamics is much slower than electronic dynamics, the Born-Oppenheimer approximation can achieve reliable predictions of the system's properties~\cite{Born1927Zur, Tully2000Perspective, Bransden2003Physics}.
+To construct the corresponding nuclear Hamiltonian that governs the dynamics, we write out the kinetic, Coulombic, and ground state energy terms as follows:

+Under NVT canonical simulations with the Nos\'e thermostat, the nuclear Hamiltonian has additional terms concerning an extra degree of freedom $s$ that represents the heat bath that equilibrates the system to a fixed temperature $T$.
+The extended Nos\'e nuclear Hamiltonian governing the dynamics can thus be formulated as follows~\citep{nose1984molecular, simon2024improved}:

+where $m_n$ is the mass of the $n$-th nucleus, $Z_n$ is the atomic number of the $n$-th nucleus, $p_s$ is the momentum variable conjugate to $s$, $Q$ is an effective mass of $s$ that controls the coupling of the system to the heat bath, $k_B$ is the Boltzmann constant, and $N_f$ is the number of degrees of freedom of the system.
+In this extended system, $p_{n,j}'$ is the conjugate momentum variable to $x_{n,j}$ that is known as a ``virtual'' momentum variable where the real momentum $p_{n,j}$ can be obtained by $p_{n,j} = \frac{p_{n,j}'}{s}$.
+The last term $E_{\tel}$ is the adjustment of the Hamiltonian that adds the ground state electronic energy at a nuclear configuration $\boldsymbol x$, which is responsible for the electronic forces.
+Given this additional degree of freedom $s$ and the use of ``virtual momentum'', one needs to integrate over the heat bath variable to obtain the actual particle distribution after simulations.